 Explore the Battlefield

 A self-guided 1 ¼ mile interpretive trail winds through the battlefield.
 The trail is moderate in difficulty.
-A brochure/trail map is available at the battlefield, the staff offices in town, and the Blaine County Museum.
+A brochure/trail map can be downloaded, or a physical copy can be picked up at the battlefield, the staff offices in town, or the Blaine County Museum.
 Picnic tables and vault toilets are available on site.
 Please bring a hat and plenty of water during the hotter summer months.

 Respecting Sacred Ground